 According to a report published by the HSE, mining is considered to be one of the most dangerous jobs but it is a job that is overestimated for the dangers associated with it.
 Shopkeepers, teachers, mechanics and estate agents are other professions are also considered dangerous jobs according to a number of sources.
 Roofers, pilots and oil and gas worker jobs also come with a degree of risk.

-If you or someone you know has been in an accident that wasn’t their fault they may be entitled to accident claims compensation.
-First Personal Injury solicitors are here to help with your potential accident or injury compensation claims.
+If you or someone you know has been in an accident that wasn’t their fault they may be entitled to accident compensation.
+Our solicitors are here to help with your potential accident or injury compensation claims.

 We’ll talk through the details of your claim over the phone, and then advise further!